MhmRhm/DotBashHistory/docs/_posts/2024-05-08-eat-git-part-1.md

 ---
 layout: post
-title: "Eat Git - Part 1"
+title: "EatGit - Part 1"
+excerpt: Part 1 of a quick Git tutorial to teach you everything you need to know.
+seo_description: Part 1 of Git tutorial - Learn about Working Tree, Index, Commits, Branches and History.
 categories: git
 author:
 - Mohammad Rahimi